stockermans/TangleTownLamps/README.md

 # TangleTownLamps

-Tangle Town Lamps concept and sim
+Tangle Town Lamps concept is a smart city concept.
+It was submitted in a smart city contest as a participant.